Skip to main content

 Bispecific antibodies, an emerging class of novel immunotherapy agents, have great therapeutic potential; however, they also present barriers to care including unique and serious treatment-related toxicities that can preclude their widespread use in the community practice setting.
 To provide optimal care to patients being treated with bispecific antibodies, clinicians must understand the unique pharmacology and potential clinical and operational challenges of these agents.
 Successful administration of bispecific antibodies requires competence and effective collaboration among multidisciplinary providers on the cancer care team.

 Beginning in 2020, the Association of Cancer Care Centers (ACCC) initiated research and education focused on the utilization of bispecific antibodies in the community oncology setting.
-Findings from an ACCC survey illuminated several barriers to using bispecific antibodies; among these, 59% of survey respondents indicated that they have experienced barriers when caring for patients treated with bispecific antibodies.
-Common challenges cited include transitioning patients from the inpatient to outpatient setting, managing patients in remote areas, securing insurance coverage, managing side effects, assisting patients with treatment costs, and lacking in-house expertise with the drug class.
+Findings from an ACCC survey illuminated several barriers to using bispecific antibodies; among these, 59% of survey respondents indicated that they had experienced barriers when caring for patients treated with bispecific antibodies.
+Common challenges cited include transitioning patients from an inpatient to an outpatient setting, managing patients in remote areas, securing insurance coverage, managing side effects, assisting patients with treatment costs, and lacking in-house expertise with the drug class.

 To address this growing need, the Association of Cancer Care Centers (ACCC) has launched Project ECHO®️: Evolving Role of Bispecific Antibodies as Cancer Therapy.
 This initiative fosters opportunities for community oncology programs to participate in tele-mentoring with a virtual team of expert faculty using the Project ECHO®️ model.